-If applicants do not want to be considered for Plan First enrollment, they must check "no" on the application to opt out.
+If applicants do want to be considered for Plan First enrollment, they must check "yes" on the application or renewal form to opt in.
 Individuals aged 65 or over and parents of individuals under 19 may request an eligibility determination in this covered group if they choose.
-Plan First participants will be referred to the Federal Health Insurance Marketplace to be evaluated for Advance Premium Tax Credit or cost sharing reductions.
+Plan First participants will be referred to the Virginia's Insurance Marketplace to be evaluated for Advance Premium Tax Credit or cost sharing reductions.
 A separate Plan First ID card will be issued to those enrolled.
 If another medical assistance card was issued while enrolled in another Medical Assistance program at an earlier time, it will no longer be valid.